ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The response has a `Retval` field, which is `0` if the API call was successful.
-In an error is returned, the field contains a numerical index of a VPP-defined error message.
-Other fields can be present with information generated within VPP.
+The response contains a `Retval` field consisting of one of the following:

+ - `0` if the API call is successful.
+ <br></br>
+ - Numerical index of a VPP-defined error message, if the API call is unsuccessful.

+You can have other fields present with information generated from VPP.
 An example is the `SwIfIndex` of the created interface.

-Note that the response message has the same name as the request message but with a `Reply` suffix.
-In our example, `CreateLoopback` is the request; `CreateLoopbackReply` is the response.
+Note that the response message uses the same name as the request message,  but with a `Reply` suffix.
+In the example above, `CreateLoopback` is the request; `CreateLoopbackReply` is the response.

 Other types of messages may provide information from VPP.
-Those VPP binary API calls have a suffix of `Dump`, and the corresponding reply message contains a suffix of `Details`.
+Those VPP binary API requests contains a suffix of `Dump`.
+The corresponding reply message contains a suffix of `Details`.

-If the JSON API was changed, it must be re-generated in the VPP agent.
-All changes caused by the modified binary API structures must be resolved.
+If the VPP JSON API definition changes, then a new `*.ba.go` file must be regenerated in the VPP agent.
+You must resolve all changes caused by changes to the VPP binary API structures.

 ---

 ### Multi-Version

-In order to minimize updates for the various VPP versions, the VPP agent introduced multi-version support.
+The VPP agent provides multi-version support to minimize updates for the various VPP versions.
 The VPP agent can switch to a different VPP version with the corresponding APIs.

-There are no changes incurred by the VPP agent, and there is no need to rebuild the VPP agent binary.
-Plugins can now obtain the version of the VPP and the VPP agent to connect and initialize the appropriate set of `vppcalls`.
+There are no changes incurred by the VPP agent.
+You do not need to rebuild the VPP agent binary.
+Plugins obtain the VPP and VPP agent versions to connect and initialize the appropriate set of `vppcalls`.

-The following figure depicts the version-agnostic and version-specific components used by VPP and custom agents supporting multiple VPP versions.
+The following figure depicts the version-agnostic and version-specific components used by VPP agents, and custom agents, supporting multiple VPP versions.

 ![vpp-multi-version-support](../img/user-guide/vpp-multiversion-support.png)
+<p style="text-align: center; font-weight: bold">VPP Multi-version Architecture</p>

+---

-Every `vppcalls` handler registers itself with the VPP version it will support (e.g. `vpp1810`, `vpp1901`, etc.).
-During initialization, the VPP agent performs a compatibility check with all available handlers, searching for one that is compatible with the required messages.
-The chosen handler must be in line with all messages, as it is not possible to use multiple handlers for a single VPP.
+Every `vppcalls` handler registers itself with the VPP version it will support.
+You can find the supported VPP versions in the `vppcalls/` folder of each plugin.

+During initialization, the VPP agent performs a compatibility check with all available handlers, searching for one compatible with the required messages.
+The chosen handler must support all messages.
+A single VPP cannot use multiple handlers.
 When the compatibility check locates a workable handler, it is returned to the main plugin.

-One drawback of this solution is some code duplication across `vppcalls`.
-This is a consequence of trivial API changes observed across different versions, which is seen in the majority of cases.
+Some code duplication occurs across `vppcalls`.
+This is a consequence of trivial API changes observed across different VPP versions.

 ---

 ## Client v2

 Client v2 defines an API for configuration management of VPP and Linux plugins.
-How the configuration is transported between APIs and the plugins is fully abstracted from the user.
+It abstracts, from you, the configuration transport details between the APIs and plugins.

-The API calls can be split into two groups:
+The API calls are split into two groups:

 - **Resync** applies a given (full) configuration.
 An existing configuration, if present, is replaced.
-It is applied at initialization, and following any system event resulting in an out-of-sync configuration.
-Recovering stale configuration options is impossible to determine locally, because for example, connectivity to the data store is temporarily lost.
+Client v2 applies the configuration at initialization, and following any system event resulting in an out-of-sync configuration.<br></br>You cannot recover stale configuration due to lost connectivity to the data store.
 <br></br>
 - **Data change** delivers incremental configuration changes.

+---

 The two Client v2 implementations consist of the following:

-- **Local client** runs inside the same process as the VPP agent and delivers configuration data through Go channels directly to the plugins.
+- **Local client** runs inside the same process as the VPP agent.
+It delivers configuration data through Go channels directly to the plugins.
 <br></br>
 - **Remote client** stores the configuration data in a data store using the given `keyval.broker`.

+---

 You can trigger a resync using the [agentctl config resync](agentctl.md#config) command, or by the [POST scheduler/downstream-resync](../api/api-kvs.md#downstream-resync) REST API.